FireDiscordBot/docs/README.md

 This won't be merged into master when complete, only when I am ready to flip the switch on making moderation commands slash commands only (the way mute/unmute are in Fire Beta now)

-## Autocomplete
+### Autocomplete

 Got some more juicy slash command updates for y'all 👀

-Following the Discord Developers Q\&A earlier, I have implemented one of the features shown into Fire ([Fire Beta](https://inv.wtf/betabot) only for now), autocomplete!
+Following the Discord Developers Q\&A earlier, I have implemented one of the features shown into Fire, autocomplete!

 That's right, some commands will now automagically provide you with choices to choose from for running the command.
 One example being returning commands in the `help`, `command` & `debug` commands (currently shows ALL commands, will eventually be filtered to ones you can use/manage) or returning tags in the tag commands!